 Leave-in conditioners are applied to damp hair and left in to help retain moisture.
 They can also be used on dry hair — so, whenever you feel like your mane needs a quick pick-me-up, you can use one — even lazy girls can’t complain about that!

 Leave-in formulas tend to be lighter (compared to creamy wash-outs and deep conditioners).
 They are best for keeping hair soft and shiny and make styling more manageable.

 While leave-in conditioners really are fantastic for dyed, damaged, curly and afro hair, those are not the only types of hair they can be used on.
 If you think that a leave-in formula won’t work for fine, straight locks, think again.

-So now we’ve established that leave-ins can be suitable for all hair types, let’s talk about how to properly utilise them.
-It’s worth knowing that leave-in conditioners come in various different shapes and sizes, including sprays, lotions and creams.
+It’s worth also knowing that leave-in conditioners come in various different shapes and sizes, including sprays, lotions and creams.
 Generally speaking, sprays are the safest bet, thanks to their lightweight formulas and ease of distribution.
-They can be used after you shampoo and condition, while your hair is still damp, to aid with sealing in moisture and making hair sleeker and easier to manage and style.
-Why not try the TIGI S-Factor Papaya Leave-In Moisture Spray (£16.45*)?

-Last and most importantly, don’t be tempted to cut corners and use your wash-out conditioners as leave-ins.
-Because they’re designed to be rinsed out, leaving them on for prolonged periods can cause skin irritation (if you’re sensitive) and contribute to extreme product build-up that can also be a pain to remove.
+Lastly, don’t be tempted to cut corners and use your wash-out conditioners as leave-ins.
+They’re designed to be rinsed out and leaving them on for prolonged periods can cause scalp irritation and product build-up.